gengstrand/clojure-news-feed/client/ml/README.md

 I used the clipboard and spark-shell for the scala files.
 I did something similar for the R program.

+There is also a jupyter notebook which compares the accuracy between scikit-learn and tensorflow.

 You will need to install some libraries for the python programs before running them.

 ```bash